n6ai-archive/n6py/docs/api/display.md

 ## html <Badge type="tip" text="0.1.16" />

 Displays provided HTML string.
-Can be used with multiple CSS and JS frameworks/libraries, by passing preset(s) for the `load` parameter, manually loading via `<link>` and `<script>` tags, or loading them as ESModules.
+Can be used with multiple CSS and JavaScript frameworks/libraries, by passing preset(s) for the `load` parameter, manually loading via `<link>` and `<script>` tags, or loading them as ESModules.

 - **path:** `n6py.display.html`
 - **args:** `content`, `load`, `raw`